Location: Skaggs Bldg 206

 t; Evidence-based trauma treatment; negative symptoms in schizophrenia; automated assessment, emphasizing format equivalence and validity of reports; mental health service delivery and health care reform; play; analysis of sequential behavioral and time series data; evaluation of preventive behavioral health programs.

-I plan to accept a graduate student for the clinical Ph.D. program under my mentorship to begin in Fall, 2014.
+I do not plan on accepting a graduate student for the clinical Ph.D. program under my mentorship to begin in Fall, 2015.

 Ph.D., University of California-Berkeley, 1981